SGH-0706/Module-5B/NumPy Program: Column-wise Sorting of a 2D Array.md

-# NumPy Program: Column-wise Sorting of a 2D Array
+# 5A NumPy Program: Column-wise Sorting of a 2D Array
+## Developed by : Srinithi Muthukumar
+## Register No. : 212224240161
 ## 🎯 Aim
 To write a **NumPy** program that sorts the elements in each column of a given 2D array in ascending order.